dart-lang/site-www/src/content/language/functions.md

 In the previous example,
 `_nobleGases[atomicNumber] != null;` returns a boolean value.
-The function then returns a boolean value if the `atomicNumber` falls into the noble gas range.
+The function then returns a boolean value that indicates whether the `atomicNumber` falls into the noble gas range.
 :::

 ## Parameters